How much money should you put down on a house?

 This might not be enough to convince you to make a smaller down payment.
 The whole idea of a mortgage is to build equity over time and you’ve still made $20,000 either way.
 But it’s a tradeoff to be aware of.

-In addition to giving you access to lower mortgage rates, a 20% down payment can enable you to avoid private mortgage insurance.
+In addition to giving you access to lower mortgage rates, a 20% down payment can enable borrowers to avoid private mortgage insurance.

-Mortgage insurance is a continuing, monthly charge on those for put down less than 20%.
+Mortgage insurance is a continuing, monthly charge for homeowners who put down less than 20%.
 And it’s one that protects the lender rather than you, even though you’re the one paying it.

 But mortgage insurance isn’t all bad.
-It’s also often the only way many can purchase a house if they haven’t yet saved a 20% down payment.
+It can make homeownership possible for people who haven’t yet saved a 20% down payment.
 And depending on where you live, you might pay a few hundred dollars a month for private mortgage insurance while accruing much more in home-price appreciation.

-But there are some programs that can allow you to escape mortgage insurance, even if you don’t have 20% of the purchase price to put down.
+But there are some programs that can allow you to escape mortgage insurance, even if you don’t have 20% of the new home purchase price to put down.

 There are no continuing mortgage insurance monthly premiums for those with VA loans, even if you put down nothing.
 Instead, there’s a VA funding fee.